JUGGHM/PENet_ICRA2021/README.md

 ## Dependency
-Our released implementation tested on.
+Our released implementation is tested on.
 + Ubuntu 16.04
 + Python 3.7.4 (Anaconda 2019.10)
 + PyTorch 1.3.1 / torchvision 0.4.2